 - Sometimes the cities were, like the Greek colonies of the Archaic Age, first founded on small islands (e.g. Motya), but more often, they were built on promontories.

 - Main beneficients of the colonization: Sidon and Tyre, which was already important in the tenth century.
-The two cities became a unified monarchy.
+The two cities appear to have become a unified monarchy.

-- Several stories (e.g., the cooperation with king Solomon to sail to the deep south) may be legendary (see above, "Source").
+- Several stories (e.g., the cooperation with king Solomon to sail to the deep south) may be legendary (see above, "Sources").

-- Assyrian aggression proves problematic.
-In the mid-ninth century, Assyria starts to demand precious goods, which is an incentive for further trade.
+- Assyrian aggression proves problematic for the Levantine ports.
+In the mid-ninth century, Assyria starts to demand precious goods, which is an incentive for further trade and exploration.

 - 814: Legendary foundation of Carthage (source); not much later, foundation of Lepcis (source)